danielbodnar/awesome-stars/BY-LANG.md

 - [marcelscruz/public-apis](https://github.com/marcelscruz/public-apis) - A collaborative list of public APIs for developers
 - [Link-/starred_search](https://github.com/Link-/starred_search) - Search your starred ★ repositories on GitHub from your terminal
 - [godaddy/jiractl](https://github.com/godaddy/jiractl) - A command-line tool for managing Jira
-- [timbru31/quickjira](https://github.com/timbru31/quickjira) - 🚤  📂 Quickly access the JIRA of your choice by typing the ticket id
 - [foxythemes/jira-cli](https://github.com/foxythemes/jira-cli) - A jira user friendly command line client
 - [AyogoHealth/gh-provision-envs](https://github.com/AyogoHealth/gh-provision-envs) - GitHub CLI command to provision environments with secrets and variables from a configuration file.
 - [crguezl/gh-org-clone](https://github.com/crguezl/gh-org-clone) - A github-cli extension script to clone all repositories in an organization, optionally filtering by topic.